How Can We Help

 - you must have cleared money for the amount to be sent

-If you can’t visit a branch
+If you do not have Online Banking and can't visit a branch

-Note: money transferred must be sourced from a Westpac account that you have authority to make withdrawals from.
+Note: Money transferred must be sourced from a Westpac account that you have authority to make withdrawals from.

 What are 'drafts' or 'bank drafts'?

-A draft is a bank cheque made out in the name of the person you want to pay, in the currency you choose.
+A draft is like a bank cheque made out in the name of the person you want to pay, in the currency you choose.
 We give you the draft and you send it.

 Key benefits of draft